raylsnetwork/Enygma/enygma_payments/protocol_description.md

 This ensures only the issuer and the recipient know how much money was minted.
 We note, however, that it's still possible to have verifiability on the minting side, in the sense that every time there is a mint that the system knows a mint occcurred.

+## Private Transfers

+### Sending a Transaction

+### Receiving a Transaction
+(We assume, at this point, that the blockchain has already processed incoming transactions and finalized the latest block The privacy node downloads the latest block and performs a lookup (locally) for transactions that include the privacy node in the anonymity set (i.e., transactions that may be for them).
+Privacy node derives the private messaging tags, symmetric keys, and random factors for all the entities in the anonymity set(s) of all the transactions in such a block.

+Once this value is obtained, the privacy node can either:

+* brute-force the value of $$v$$ (time-consuming but feasible since this is a monetary amount and should not be a very high amount)
+* have a precomputed table containing all the possible reasonable values for $$vG$$
+* use an efficient algorithm to compute the discrete log of this element (e.g., [baby-step giant-step](https://en.wikipedia.org/wiki/Baby-step_giant-step))

+#### Simple Example (for $$k = 3$$)
+There are two transactions in a specific block.
+One transaction includes Alice, Bob, and Charlie.
+A second transaction includes Alice, Bob, and Dave.
+We assume Alice is the person checking if there are funds for them.
+In this case, Alice is going to obtain the private messaging tags, symmetric encryption keys, and random factors associated with Bob, Charlie, and Dave for that specific block.
+After obtaining such tag(s), Alice checks (i.e., via brute-force) who is the sender of the transaction by comparing the private messaging tag for each of the entities in the anonymity set with the one included in the transaction.
+Let us assume Bob is the sender of the first transaction and Charlie of the second transaction.
+Alice uses the corresponding symmetric key with Bob to decrypt the additional data appended to the first transaction and the same for the second transaction using the key with Charlie.
+We note that This additional data should include the amount sent to make the receiving process simpler.
+However, in the event this data is not included, Alice obtains the random factor $$r = H(s_{A-B}, n_{block})$$ and is able to remove the random component of the received Pedersen commitment and obtain the remainder $$vG$$.
+Alice then obtains the corresponding value $$v$$ and is able to calculate the received amount and can now open their balance and spend the funds in subsequent blocks.
+In this case, if $$v = 0$$, then Alice was part of the anonymity set and has not received any funds.
+We note that it may be the case that no entity in the anonymity set has received funds and it is a dummy transaction (i.e., sending $$0$$ to all participants to add additional noise to the system).

 ## Auditing
 There are multiple types of auditing supported by the protocol.
 Concretely, the auditor can have a 'universal view' and have the ability of seeing all the transactions that take place in the network.